 Mollie Tibbetts, University of Iowa student, missing: A timeline of events

-The search for missing University of Iowa student Mollie Tibbetts is going into its second week, as investigators comb through evidence and tips related to the 20-year-old Iowa resident's disappearance.
+The search for missing University of Iowa student Mollie Tibbetts is heading into its third week, as investigators comb through evidence and tips related to the 20-year-old Iowa resident's disappearance.

 Tibbetts was last seen jogging near her hometown of Brooklyn, Iowa, on July 18, about an hour's drive away from Pella.
 She was staying at her boyfriend's house at the time to watch his dogs while he was out of town.